ipld/specs/design/sorted-tree.md

 which is why some of the parameters are still loosely defined.*

 When untrusted users can insert ENTRIES into the structure it's vulnerable to an attack because you can insert an unlimited number of entries that will never cause a close.
-To protect against this the chunker requires a MAX_ENTRIES integer.

-If the chunker were to simply cut off at MAX_ENTRIES the attack would still be quite effective as mutations in a particular section would all be of MAX_ENTRIES and mutations would cause a large number of node merges in order to handle overflow.

-Instead, we should increase HASH_TAIL_CLOSE as we aproach MAX_ENTRIES.
-This will give us some consistency to closing entries even when nodes overflow and will increase the difficulty of an attack since an attacker will need to generate much more data to find hashes that fail to close since closes use more of the address space.

-We'll need to run simulations in order to find the ideal technique for increasing HASH_TAIL_CLOSE and at what point we should begin to apply it as we approach MAX_ENTRIES.
-A logorithmic scale may increase the hit rate too quickly which would end up failing to match consistently enough, but an exponential scale may leave a little too much room for an attacker to generate entries that won't close.

-We could also consider feeding some % of each integer into a randomized calculation that increases HASH_TAIL_CLOSE.
-This would make it harder to produce entries you know will keep the structure open but it'll be hard to find the right math that still produces consistent matches.
+Hard limits on the number of entries is not effective because mutations to the left most leaf will cause an overflow that generates subsequent mutations in every leaf to the right that is also at its limit.
+Introducing entropy in HASH_TAIL_CLOSE has the same problem because it's too easy for an attacker to generate entries that are at the highest boundary of the address space for keeping the chunk open.

+What we probably need to do is define a point at which we change the algorithm for closing the structure.
+If we keep a floating fixed size list of previous hashes we can start generating a consistent "sequence identity" to use instead of just the hash of the entry.
+As long as we keep the list size fixed we will tend to get consistent entries for the tail and the number of hashing you would have to generate to cause an overflow will be far higher.
+We can *then* apply a gradual increase in the HASH_TAIL_SIZE which will reduce the address space of a successful attack but still result in fairly consistent break points.

 # Tree Creation